 Here is an analogy to help you understand how ama is formed.
 Imagine that there is a fire inside your stomach.
 Think of a campfire.
 If the fire is weak, it cannot burn up the wood put on it.
 Instead, the wood smolders and begins to smoke.
 In the end, charred bits are left and the wood is not efficiently turned into ash.

 Shirodhara is a unique therapy where the client lies down upon a massage table with their eyes covered.
-Then, a specially prepared warm herbal oil is poured in a thin steady stream through a spicket directly onto the forehead and sixth chakra.
+Then, a specially prepared warm herbal oil is poured in a thin steady stream through a spigot directly onto the forehead and sixth chakra.
 This blissful therapy purifies the mind, alleviates anxiety, reduces headaches and expands awareness.
-Shirodhara can be administered by itself or as part of a Pancha Karma regime.
+Shirodhara can be administered by itself or as part of a Panchakarma regime.

 Swedana is a full-body steam therapy.
 Special herbs are fused into the steam and together the heat and herbs dilate the channel systems of the body allowing the stored ama to move back into the digestive system.

 Once all of the ama is back in the digestive system, the next phase is to eliminate it from the body.
 This is achieved by the administration of a purgative to cleanse the small intestine and herbal enemas to cleanse the colon.
-A special form of cleansing is applied to the sinuses called nasya.
+A special form of cleansing, called nasya, is applied to the sinuses.
 Following the application of oil and heat over the sinuses, the herbal oils are administered directly into the nasal passages.
-This procedure not only eliminates ama but is helpful in the treatment of chronic allergic sinusitis and sinus headaches.
+This procedure not only eliminates ama, but is also helpful in the treatment of chronic allergic sinusitis and sinus headaches.